-Use the following articles in conjunction with your professional driving lessons and if your driving instructor tells you something different than the facts in the Highway Code then think cautiously.
-You can contact me through my website Driving School Dave to ask advice or through any of the links that come from these articles.
+Note: You should use the following advice in conjunction with your professional driving lessons and if your driving instructor tells you something different to what you have read in the Highway Code then think cautiously.
+You can contact us to ask advice or use any of the links that come from these articles.

 What do I need to learn to pass the driving test easier?